 Bachelor´s degree (or the equivalent) with a Major in: Architecture, Architecture and Engineering, Interior Architecture, Landscape Architecture, Spatial planning or Urban design.

-Prerequisites: An architect project portfolio is required, demonstrating a documented proficiency in urbanism, architecture and architectural spatial design.
+Prerequisites: A portfolio is required, demonstrating a documented proficiency in architectural design, interior design, landscape design and/or urban design.

 English Language Proficiency